Task Force Argos

 Task Force Argos is a branch of the Queensland Police Service, responsible for the investigation of online child exploitation and abuse.
 Founded in 1997, the unit's original charter was to investigate institutional child abuse allegations arising from the Forde Inquiry.

 The unit's name was derived from Greek mythology, in which Argus Panoptes, or Argos, was a primordial "all seeing" giant with multiple eyes, guardian of the goddess Io.
 As protector of the goddess, Argos was great and strong: sleep never fell upon his eyes, and he kept sure watch always.

 Technological advances and wider access to the Internet led the unit in 2002 to explore avenues to address growing community concern over the proliferation of child exploitation across the internet.
-Task Force Argos identified potential threats to children in online chat rooms, where sexual predators were grooming children and recruiting them to engage in sexual activity.
+Argos identified potential threats to children in online chat rooms, where sexual predators were grooming children and recruiting them to engage in sexual activity.

 Notable cases

 In March 2002, Argos began an undercover operation against a person whom they had discovered in a chat room seeking underage girls for sex.
 An Argos operative, posing as a 14-year-old girl, was asked to meet the offender in Brisbane so he could photograph her nude and have sex with her.
 During the online conversations the offender claimed to have some 66,000 images of child exploitation.
 Argos identified the offender, and a search of his computer identified contact offences involving multiple children.
 One child was 12 years of age at the time, and had been befriended by the offender on the internet.
 The other child was aged five, and was made available to the offender by her father whom the offender had met in an internet chat room.

 In 2004, a child pornography website, located in Belarus, was taken down by an international task force, involving the Australian Federal Police and the Australian High Tech Crime Centre under the codename Operation Auxin.
 The operation saw the arrest of 154 Australians, including 57 in Queensland.
-Officers of Task Force Argos identified seven children located in Brisbane from the child exploitation material and rescued them from further harm.
+Argos officers identified seven children located in Brisbane from the child exploitation material and rescued them from further harm.

-In 2006, a similar international operation was undertaken, codenamed Achilles.
-Task Force Argos formed an alliance with the Federal Bureau of Investigation in a lengthy covert operation that smashed a sophisticated international network of online offenders responsible for distributing and creating on-demand graphic, child exploitation material.
-Operation Achilles began in January 2006 and closed in February 2008, with the execution of warrants and arrest of offenders in Australia, the United States, Germany and the United Kingdom.
-Task Force Argos officers infiltrated the international child sex offender network who were trading images and videos depicting the violent sexual abuse of children.
-The completion of Operation Achilles and its associated sub-operations around the world resulted in the removal of more than 60 children from sexually abusive situations, the arrest of 22 network members globally and the closure of four commercial child exploitation websites.
+In 2006, a similar international operation was undertaken, codenamed Operation Achilles.
+Argos formed an alliance with the Federal Bureau of Investigation in a lengthy covert operation that smashed a sophisticated international network of online offenders responsible for distributing and creating on-demand graphic, child exploitation material.
+Achilles began in January 2006 and closed in February 2008, with the execution of warrants and arrest of offenders in Australia, the United States, Germany and the United Kingdom.
+Argos officers infiltrated the international child sex offender network who were trading images and videos depicting the violent sexual abuse of children.
+The completion of Achilles and its associated sub-operations around the world resulted in the removal of more than 60 children from sexually abusive situations, the arrest of 22 network members globally and the closure of four commercial child exploitation websites.